• Home Improvement

 Ticks are yet another most unwelcoming insect type which is a little similar to bed bugs in looks as well as characteristics.
 You can have more interaction with ticks outdoors than indoors because they love to grow in open places.

 The only way to have them indoors is through your pets.
 Like bed bugs, they will not waste the chance of sucking your blood out following an itchy feel.
-You can escape that one or twice but if you have prolonged or constant interaction with ticks, they can transmit diseases like Lyme disease and Ehrlichiosis.
+You can escape that once or twice but if you have prolonged or constant interaction with ticks, they can transmit diseases like Lyme disease and Ehrlichiosis.

 Therefore, avoid being too much in greenery where you can suspect that they can be in abundance and nothing has been done to eliminate their growth.

-How to Tell that You are Attacked by Bed Bugs?
+How to Tell that You Are Attacked by Bed Bugs?

 Bed bugs can be anywhere but the fairest chance of having them is on your bed.
 If you observe tiny freckles-like red or brown stains on your bed sheet, just believe that these are bed bugs.